praece/dotfiles/README.md

 4. Install homebrew and apps
 	- nginx - set to run on startup (instructions in http://derickbailey.com/2014/12/27/how-to-start-nginx-on-port-80-at-mac-osx-boot-up-log-in/)
 		- generate two ssl certs in /usr/local/etc/nginx/ssl
-			- `sudo openssl req -x509 -nodes -days 1095 -newkey rsa:2048 -keyout mobile.key -out mobile.crt` servername `*.mobile.dev`
+			- `sudo openssl req -x509 -nodes -days 1095 -newkey rsa:2048 -keyout mobile.key -out mobile.crt`
+				- You can just skip all of the questions except for servername, which should be `*.mobile.dev`
-			- `sudo openssl req -x509 -nodes -days 1095 -newkey rsa:2048 -keyout web.key -out web.cr` servername `*.web.dev`
+			- `sudo openssl req -x509 -nodes -days 1095 -newkey rsa:2048 -keyout web.key -out web.cr`
+				- Skip all questions except servername, which should be `*.web.dev`
 		- trust the two ssl certs you generated
 			- Navigate to /usr/local/etc/nginx/ssl in finder.
 Double click the .crt files, this will open Keychain Access (might take a second).
 Double click *.mobile.dev and *.web.dev, open Trust, and select "Always Trust" for "when using this certificate."
 You will need to enter your password when you close this window to confirm the change.
 	- dnsmasq - set to run on startup (instructions displayed upon install)